skip to content

 Can I choose my own lawyer?

 Yes.
 You can choose a private lawyer to represent you under a grant of legal aid.
-However, there are some rules to ensure that your lawyer is appropriately experienced to represent you under a grant of legal aid.
-If you don’t already have a lawyer, we may use one of our experienced staff lawyers or pay a private lawyer to represent you.
+There are some rules to ensure that your lawyer is appropriately experienced to represent you.
+If you do not already have a lawyer, we may use one of our experienced staff lawyers or pay a private lawyer to represent you.

 What will it cost?